Privacy Policy

 Right to object to data processing, Article 21 GDPR

-You have the right to object at any time to the processing of personal data concerning you which is based on your consent or on our legitimate interest, for reasons related to your particular situation; this also applies to profiling.
+You have the right to object, on grounds relating to your particular situation, at any time to the processing of personal data concerning you which is based on your consent or on our legitimate interests; this also applies to profiling.

-After your objection, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+After you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of establishing, exercising or defending legal claims.

-If personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purposes of such advertising; this also applies to profiling insofar as it is related to such direct marketing.
+If personal data are processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing; this also applies to profiling insofar as it is related to such direct marketing.

-If you object to processing for direct marketing purposes, the personal data will no longer be processed for these purposes.
+If you object to processing for direct marketing purposes, your personal data will no longer be processed for these purposes.

-You have the right to object to the processing of personal data concerning you for scientific or historical research purposes or for statistical purposes, unless the processing is necessary to perform a task carried out in the public interest, for reasons related to your particular situation.
+You have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or statistical purposes, unless the processing is necessary for the performance of a task carried out in the public interest.

 Right to withdraw consent

-If you have given us your consent to process your personal data (e.g., to send you a newsletter), you also have the right to revoke this consent at any time with future effect.
-The revocation does not affect the legality of the processing carried out on the basis of the consent up to the time of revocation.
+Have you given us your consent to process your personal data (z.BIf you have given your consent (e.g., for newsletter distribution), you also have the right to revoke this consent at any time with effect for the future.
+The revocation does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.

 Right to lodge a complaint with a supervisory authority, Article 77 GDPR

-In addition, you also have the right to lodge a complaint against us with a data protection supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement, if you believe that our processing of your personal data violates applicable data protection law.
+Furthermore, you also have the right to lodge a complaint with a data protection supervisory authority, in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement, if you believe that our processing of your personal data infringes applicable data protection law.

 The supervisory authority responsible for us is the